omarsalaheldinnn/Antenna-Designs-using-CST-Studio-Suite/README.md

 I assumed that patch thickness equal to 0.035 and the ground have the same parameters as patch you can also check any missing parameters from the design file.

-Note: if you want to search for any desired antenna use this search query on Google Scholar : "Desired antenna" -site:ieeexplore.ieee.org  filetype:pdf
+Note: if you want to search for any desired antenna use this search query on Google Scholar :

+- "Desired Software" "Desired antenna" -site:ieeexplore.ieee.org  filetype:pdf